boazbk/tcs/lec_02_representation.md

 The _Braille system_ is another way to encode letters and other symbols as binary strings.
 Specifically, in Braille, every letter is encoded as a string in $\{0,1\}^6$, which is written using indented dots arranged in two columns and three rows, see [braillefig](){.ref}.
 (Some symbols require more than one six-bit string to encode, and so Braille uses a more general prefix-free encoding.)

 The Braille system was invented in 1821 by [Louis Braille](https://goo.gl/Y2BkEe) when he was just 12 years old (though he continued working on it and improving it throughout his life).
-Braille was a French boy that lost his eyesight at the age of 5 as the result of an accident.
+Braille was a French boy who lost his eyesight at the age of 5 as the result of an accident.
 :::

 ::: {.example title="Representing objects in C (optional)" #Crepresentation}